My Itchy Travel Feet | The Baby Boomer's Guide To Travel

 The room rate includes a hot breakfast, however our package with Franz Josef Glacier Country Retreat arranged for dinner as well.
 Mapourika Restaurant is also open to the public.

 Active baby boomers will find plenty of thrill-seeking adventures in this area of New Zealand.
-The inn maintains an activity list at their website plus the staff will help make arrangements.
+The inn maintains an activity list plus the staff will help make arrangements.

 Do you have any travel tips to share about visiting Franz Joseph or Fox Glaciers?